-Designed for students from across the disciplines, the RWS Writing Minor provides students with an enhanced awareness of the central role of language and textual practices in every discipline.
+Designed for students from across the disciplines, the minor in Rhetoric and Writing Studies provides students with an enhanced awareness of the central role of language and textual practices in every discipline.
 Thus, both students who want to improve their critical reading, writing, and thinking skills, as well as students interested in pursuing graduate work or entering more writing-intensive professions, will benefit from the minor.
-The minor includes core classes intended to introduce students to the study of rhetoric, which incorporates a broad range of topics, including rhetorical theory, cultural rhetoric, and literacy and technology.
-The minor is also interdisciplinary in nature and includes class work in rhetoric, communication, linguistics, and education.
-Students select the classes that best suit their future career and educational goals.
+The minor includes three core courses intended to introduce students to the study of rhetoric, which incorporates a broad range of topics, including rhetorical theory, cultural rhetoric, and literacy and technology.
+The minor is also interdisciplinary in nature and includes coursework in rhetoric, communication, linguistics, and education.
+Students select the courses that best suit their future career and educational goals.

 While virtually all professions are enhanced by skills in writing, critical reading, and analytical thinking, the minor is particularly beneficial to students seeking careers in areas such as law, politics, journalism, business, science, engineering, public administration, and education.

 The minor in Rhetoric and Writing Studies consists of a minimum of 15 upper division units.
 Six units must be selected from the core courses:

 The additional nine elective units are to be selected from the following courses or the remaining core course not completed above:

 A minimum of six upper division units must be completed in residence at San Diego State University.
 In designing the minor, students may not include courses drawn from their major department.